Western Monarch Butterfly Project

 Western Monarch butterflies are in precipitous decline because of habitat loss, pesticides, and climate change.
 The Del Mar Foundation has partnered with the Del Mar Garden Club and other volunteers in our community to encourage Del Mar residents to participate in conservation efforts to ensure that these beautiful pollinators survive and thrive.

-As part of this community project, a demonstration garden will be planted at the Civic Center (north end of the Civic Center plaza).
-The garden will feature Narrow Leaf Milkweed (Asclepias fascicularis), the locally-native milkweed that serves as a host plant for monarchs, as well as nectar plants that attract and support monarchs.
+Visit the Monarch Butterfly Demonstration Garden at the Del Mar Civic Center!
+As part of this community project, DMF has funded a demonstration garden, planted during the week of March 27, 2023 by volunteers led by the Del Mar Garden Club at the Civic Center (north end of the Civic Center plaza).
+The garden includes nectar plants that attract and support monarchs, and will feature Narrow Leaf Milkweed (Asclepias fascicularis), the locally-native milkweed that serves as a host plant for monarchs.
+We hope you’ll visit the Garden and be inspired to take steps in your own garden to include plants that support Western Monarchs (and avoid plants that put them at risk).

-In the Resources section below, you’ll find a plant list of locally native plants that are appropriate for a monarch habitat garden, along with additional plant lists and resources.
+In the Resources section below, you’ll find a plant list for the Demonstration Garden, additional lists of plants that are appropriate for a local monarch habitat garden, and other resources.
 You’ll also find additional information on Western Monarchs, including: the Monarch life cycle, conservation actions, and why it is important to use locally-native milkweed in favor of tropical milkweeds, which can harm western monarchs.

 Western Monarch Call to Action